integrated panel facsimile drawing

 This project was undertaken as part of a four-week course at the Norman Foster Foundation in Madrid.

-Mentor: Inaqui Carnicero
+Critic: Inaqui Carnicero